A21 road (England): Turnpikes

 Parts of the A21 follow the turnpike roads: one being the section from Sevenoaks to Tunbridge Wells, opened in 1710; other sections of the road were similarly dealt with later in the century.

 A2100 road

 South of Johns Cross, the A21 originally followed the present day A2100 road passing Mountfield and heading through Battle and approaching Silverhill via Hollington.
 The A21 was later rerouted to the east along what was formerly the B2091, A229 and A28.

 Upgraded dual-carriageway sections

 Sections of the A21 were upgraded to a dual carriageway standard in stages in the 20th century.

 Sevenoaks Bypass

 The Sevenoaks Bypass opened in 1966.

 Tonbridge Bypass

-It wasfollowed by the Tonbridge bypass and associated Medway Valley viaduct in July 1971.
+It was followed by the Tonbridge bypass and associated Medway Valley viaduct in July 1971.

 Pembury Bypass

 The Pembury bypass opened in 1988, followed by the Robertsbridge bypass in 1989.

 Lamberhurst Bypass

 The Lamberhurst Bypass was opened on 23 March 2005 to a cost of £18 million.
 The A21 used to have steep inclines into the village and the valley of the River Bewl.
 Included in the scheme is Britain's first land bridge at Scotney Castle which facilitates safe migration of wild animals over the road.
 The scheme was constructed by May Gurney who planted 50,000 trees on the new road.